Da Possessed: Plot

-Many years ago, 3 circus landowners were killed after they refused to sell their land.
-They were buried on that same lot.
+Many years ago, 3 circus landowners are killed after they refused to sell their land and are buried on that same lot.

-The mother-reliant and weakling Ramon (Vhong Navarro) is forced to work as a landscape artist to pay off their family's debt.
-In his work field, he meets the lovable femme fatal boss Anna (Solenn Heussaff), who he falls in love head over heels with.
-Working hard as he tries to impress, Ramon unknowingly digs the graveyard of three victims of injustice whose souls begin to haunt and possess Ramon's body for vengeance; thus ruining his courtship and eventual relationship with Anna.
-Meanwhile, to prove the purest of his intentions, Ramon needs to stand up for Anna against her father Don Demetrio (Joey Marquez) who is a syndicate leader.
-But because of Ramon's cowardice, this comes as a major challenge, on top of the disturbance brought by the three ghosts headed by Anastacio "Chemerut" Balbitero, Jr. (John Lapus).
-As Ramon tries to solve the mystery behind these hauntings, he discovers that ghosts are trying to revenge against Don Demetrio.
-Ramon, in able to save himself from the possession was compelled to work with the ghosts who are seeking for justice.
+In the present, the mother-reliant and weakling Ramon is forced to work as a landscape artist to pay off their family's debt.
+In his field, he meets the lovable femme fatale boss Anna, who he falls in love head over heels with.
+Working hard as he tries to impress, Ramon unknowingly digs the graveyard of the three circus owners whose souls begin to haunt and possess Ramon's body for vengeance; thus ruining his courtship and eventual relationship with Anna.

+Meanwhile, to prove the purest of his intentions, Ramon needs to stand up for Anna against her father Don Demetrio, who is a syndicate leader.
+But because of Ramon's cowardice, this comes as a major challenge, on top of the disturbance brought by the three ghosts headed by Anastacio "Chemerut" Balbitero, Jr. As Ramon tries to solve the mystery behind these hauntings, he discovers that ghosts are trying to revenge against Don Demetrio.
+Ramon, is compelled to work with the ghost.
 As Ramon struggles to fight for love and justice, he also learns the true meaning of courage which leads him into peacefully serving justice to the three ghosts and at the same time, save himself and Anna from the impending danger that Don Demetrio poses on them.